The Bladerunner: Connection to the film Blade Runner

-In 1979 William S. Burroughs was commissioned to write a treatment for a possible film adaptation.
+In 1979, William S. Burroughs was commissioned to write a treatment for a possible film adaptation.
 This was published as Blade Runner (a movie).
 Burroughs acknowledged the Nourse novel as a source, and prominently set a mutated virus and right-wing politics in the year 1999.

-No film was produced from the Burroughs treatment, but Hampton Fancher, a screenwriter for a film based on Philip K. Dick's 1968 novel Do Androids Dream of Electric Sheep?, had a copy.
+No film was produced from the Burroughs treatment, but Hampton Fancher, a screenwriter for the film based on Philip K. Dick's 1968 novel Do Androids Dream of Electric Sheep?, had a copy.
 He suggested "Blade Runner", as preferable to the earlier working titles "Android" and "Dangerous Days", for the Dick adaptation.
 The film, released as Blade Runner in 1982, has no plot connection to the Nourse and Burroughs stories.
 Ridley Scott bought any rights to the title Blade Runner that might have arisen from either the Nourse novel or the Burroughs treatment.

-Two more of Dick's short stories, "Impostor" and "The Minority Report", were adapted into 2002 films, Impostor and Minority Report, respectively; both films heavily feature underground medical smuggling and procedures among an underclass, as in Nourse's novel, even though these elements are not present in either of the Dick short stories.
+Two more of Dick's short stories, "Impostor" and "The Minority Report", were adapted into the films Impostor and Minority Report, in 2001 and 2002, respectively; both films heavily feature underground medical smuggling and procedures among an underclass, as in Nourse's novel, even though these elements are not present in either of the Dick short stories.